Information About Book Sales

 its sale.
 Some of the national organizations actively encourage their members to contribute their books.

 And not just books.
-At many of the sales you will also find National Geographic and other magazines,
+At many of the sales you will also find CDs, DVDs, Audiobooks and vinyl records.

 This is recycling at its best.
 The donor gets a tax deduction, the non-profit group gets needed

-funds, the purchaser gets great books at great prices.
+funds, the purchaser gets great items at great prices.

 How much do they cost?

 This is the best part.
 The prices are lower than you will find anywhere else.
 Most sales sell paperbacks for about 50 cents